SenthilNayagan/senthilnayagan.github.io/_posts/data/data-management/data-engineering/storage-and-computations/apache-spark/2022-07-25-spark-bucketing-and-partitions.markdown

 - Available resources (CPU, memory, and network)
 - Transformation used to derive RDD -

-## How do we get the right number of partitions?
+## How do we get the right partitions?

+### Recommended number of partitions
 Apache Spark can only run a single concurrent task for every partition of an RDD, up to the number of available cores in our cluster (and probably 2 to 3 times that).
 Hence, it is common practice to choose a good number of partitions equal to or more than the number of executors to maximize parallelism.
+For example, if we have eight worker nodes and each node has four CPU cores, we may set the number of partitions to be anywhere from 64 (2 x 8 x 4) to 96 (3 x 8 x 4).

 By calling `sc.defaultParallelism` we can get the default level of parallelism defined on `SparkContext`.
 The maximum size of a partition is limited by how much memory an executor has.

+### Recommended partition size

+The average partition size ranges from 100 MB to 1000 MB.
+For instance, if we have 30 GB of data to be processed, there should be anywhere between 30 (30 gb / 1000 mb) and 300 (30 gb / 100 mb) partitions.

+### Other factors to be considered

-Understanding and carefully choosing the right operators for actions like `reduceByKey` or `aggregateByKey` so that our driver is not put under pressure and the tasks are properly executed on executors.
+It is important to understand and carefully choose the right operators for actions like `reduceByKey` or `aggregateByKey` so that our driver is not put under pressure and the tasks are properly executed on executors.

 When data is skewed, it is recommended to use an appropriate key that can spread the load evenly.
 Sometimes, it may not be clear which re-partitioning key should be used to make sure data is evenly distributed.
 In these situations, we can use methods like **salting**, which involves adding a new fake or random key and using it along with the current key for better distribution of data.
 This is how it works: `saltKey = actualJoinKey + randomFakeKey`.